Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

+Further examination of other dynamical constraints, such as the pressure-wind relationship and lifetime maximum intensity (LMI), shows broadly similar behavior to that presented in Figs. \ref{fig:pwr} and \ref{fig:LMI}.
+That is, the TCNN model performs best in the WP basin, where the influence of these dynamical constraints is more evident for strong TCs (not shown).
+These results suggest that TCNN performance depends on whether the emphasis is placed on reproducing overall seasonal TC statistics or on capturing a small number of extreme events.

+We note that this basin dependence of TCNN performance may vary with model architecture, training data, and hyperparameter choices.
+In fact, our additional experiments with different hyperparameter settings such as kernel size show marginal improvements for VMAX but little impact on PMIN.
+However, basin-specific environmental appears to have more influence on TC intensity and structure when comparing different test periods, although these effects are not statistically significant and are therefore not shown.
+Despite this sensitivity to input channels and configuration, the TCNN model consistently outperforms direct TC retrieval from model grids using vortex-tracking approaches or simple statistical methods.

-The findings from these data sampling experiments highlight an important issue that the performance of any DL model for TC intensity downscaling is sensitive to unseen TC structures and environmental conditions.
-Unfortunately, addressing this issue is difficult without more comprehensive TC datasets that could cover all possible patterns of TC structures that match a given intensity \cite{Kieu_etal2025}.
-Given the wide range of possible TC structures for the same TC intensity, obtaining a complete TC dataset for DL model development is unlikely in the near future.
-Thus, this limitation will pose a fundamental barrier to the practical applications of DL models to TC intensity/structural downscaling for any data resolution, an issue that we wish to emphasize in this study.
+The findings from these basin stratification experiments highlight an important issue that the performance of any DL model for TC intensity retrieval is sensitive to basin-specific environmental conditions.
+Unfortunately, addressing this issue is difficult without longer TC datasets that could cover all possible patterns of TC structures that match a given intensity in each basin \cite{Kieu_etal2025}.
+Given the wide range of possible TC structures for the same TC intensity, obtaining a complete TC dataset for DL model development for each basin will be much needed in the future.
+This limitation poses some current barriers to the practical applications of DL models to TC intensity/structural retrieval in each ocean basin, an issue that we wish to emphasize in this subsection.